Coldplay to headline emotional 'Festival of the flame' closing ceremony

 "The only narrative we have got is that we are taken through the seasons to the Coldplay music.
 It's not just a concert and we are not just looking at Coldplay," he added.

 "We have got fantastic visuals and amazing stunts going on.
 It's a celebration and recognition of people coming together… What we have tried to do is bring something that feels very raw.

 "We have taken the flame, being part of and representing the human spirit that brings so much power to these Games, and really focused towards the flame going out.
-That's our emotion."

 Final rehearsals for the closing ceremony took place in east London on Friday and included the British band fronted by Chris Martin, who is married to the Hollywood actress Gwyneth Paltrow, Gavin added.

 The executive producer for all four Olympic and Paralympic opening and closing ceremonies, Stephen Daldry, said Coldplay had been paid the £1 contractual fee to perform, "VAT included".

 One sequence would include injured British former armed forces personnel and the Help for Heroes charity, that helps to rehabilitate wounded veterans from battlefield injuries in places like Afghanistan and Iraq, he added.

 Their contribution will be "devastatingly emotional", he added.